sylabs/singularity-cri-userdocs/docs/k8s.rst

 .. note::
 	Singularity-CRI service above uses default configuration and log level.
-You can modify both of that if you wish, refer to :ref:`configuration section <configuration>`.
+You can modify both of them if you wish, refer to :ref:`configuration section <configuration>`.

 .. note::